-- Students multiply your impact - Good students can be exhilarating - Bad students can be draining (not just on funding) - Choose carefully - Advisor-advisee is a highly symbiotic relationship - Usually student's success is advisor's and vice versa - Every investment in your student is worth it (and your job!) - Many schools require evidence of grad student advising one or more PhD graduates and several in the pipeline - (Ref. morning session)
+- Students multiply your impact - Good students can be exhilarating - Bad students can be draining (not just on funding) - Choose carefully, don't grow too quickly - Advisor-advisee is a highly symbiotic relationship - Usually student's success is advisor's and vice versa - Every investment in your student is worth it (and your job!) - Many schools require evidence of grad student advising one or more PhD graduates and several in the pipeline - Postdoc mentoring can also help contribute to evidence of advising, but student mentoring is more important - (Ref. morning session)